-We first set $\beta = 0$ to degenerate knowledge quadruples into triplets, which treat all knowledge items equally.
-Result in Table \ref{degeneration_result} indicates that, Mask Vector performs worse than confidence values because there are a huge amount of untrustworthy knowledge items in knowledge graph (ConceptNet), such as \emph{(abdomen, relatedto, thorax, 0.102)}.
+We first set $\beta = 0$ to degenerate knowledge quadruples into triplets, which treats all knowledge items equally.
+Result in Table \ref{degeneration_result} indicates that, Mask Vector performs worse than the intact \textit{RekNet} with confidence values, because there exists a huge amount of untrustworthy knowledge items in knowledge graph (ConceptNet), such as \emph{(abdomen, relatedto, thorax, 0.102)}.
 It is unreasonable to give them equal treatment to trustworthy ones.

-Then we did masked experiments over different $\beta$ on development set of DREAM, and the results are shown in Figure \ref{mask_result}.
-It shows that, among different thresholds, \emph{Masked Model} performs well than \emph{RekNet} without \textit{Knowledge Adapter} (no knowledge), but worse than intact \emph{RekNet} (with knowledge quadruples).
+Then we implements masked experiments over different $\beta$ on the development set of DREAM, and the results are shown in Figure \ref{mask_result}.
+The figure shows that, among different thresholds, \emph{Masked RekNet} performs better than \emph{RekNet} without \textit{Knowledge Adapter} (no knowledge), but worse than the intact \emph{RekNet} (with knowledge quadruples).

-The reasons for the trend of model performance changing with $\beta$ may be that, with low $\beta$, model cannot filter out untrustworthy knowledge items effectively, while with high $\beta$ model may filter out some credible and important knowledge.
-In summary, all the results prove the effectiveness of confidence values.
+Furthermore, the reasons for the trend of model performance with $\beta$ may be that, with lower $\beta$, model cannot filter out untrustworthy knowledge items effectively, while with higher $\beta$ model may filter out some credible and important knowledge.
+In summary, the results of above masked experiments prove the effectiveness of confidence values.

-To show the effectiveness of knowledge filtering method of \emph{RekNet} (using knowledge quadruples) in a visual way, we extract the knowledge confidence score of each knowledge item for the example in Figure \ref{example}, and display the visualized scores in Figure \ref{visiable}, together with the scores in \emph{Masked Model} (using mainstream knowledge triplets).
+To show the effectiveness of knowledge filtering method of \emph{RekNet} (using knowledge quadruples) in a visual way, we extract the final contribution proportion of each knowledge item for the example in Figure \ref{example}, and display the visualized proportions in Figure \ref{visiable}, together with the proportions in \emph{Masked RekNet} (using mainstream knowledge triplets).

-As it depicts, by adopting knowledge quadruples, \emph{RekNet} gives the lowest score to \emph{(lunch, relatedto, morning, 0.449)} because it is untrustworthy, and gives \emph{(morning, relatedto, break, 0.872)} a low score in spite of its high confidence value, because it has less contextual relevance to the \emph{Reference Span}.
-Compared with \emph{RekNet}, model adopting knowledge triplets may unnecessarily pay attention to untrustworthy knowledge items and less attention to precise ones, leading to wrong predictions.
+As the figure depicts, by adopting knowledge quadruples, \emph{RekNet} gives the lowest proportion to \emph{(lunch, relatedto, morning, 0.449)} because it is untrustworthy, and gives \emph{(morning, relatedto, break, 0.872)} a relatively low proportion in spite of its high confidence value, because it has less contextual relevance to the \emph{Reference Span}.
+Compared with the intact \emph{RekNet}, \emph{Masked RekNet} adopting knowledge triplets may unnecessarily pay attention to untrustworthy knowledge items and less attention to precise ones, leading to wrong predictions.